microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sharepointrestoresession-list-siterestoreartifactsbulkadditionrequests.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a list of the [siteRestoreArtifactsBulkAdditionRequest](../resources/siterestoreartifactsbulkadditionrequest.md) objects associated with a [sharePointRestoreSession](../resources/sharepointrestoresession.md).
-The `siteWebUrls` fields are deliberately omitted from the response body in order to limit the response size.
+The **siteWebUrls** property is deliberately omitted from the response body in order to limit the response size.

 ## Permissions